What is ElectroDermal Response?

-EDS measures the resistance to the flow of electrons through the body.
-Since many factors cause the body's resistance to change, EDS identifies these factors.
+Electrodermal response measures the resistance to the flow of electrons through the body.
+Since many factors cause the body's resistance to change, electrodermal response identifies these factors.

-Testing can find the cause(s) of the following symptoms, because it conducts a dynamic assessment of the body's tissues, organs and systems:
+Testing can discover the following issues, because it conducts a dynamic assessment of the body's tissues, organs and systems:

 Brain fog (i.e. confusion, forgetfulness or lack of focus)